katherinefrazer/ikebana_blog/_posts/2020-02-12-my-first-post.markdown

 >
 > There is no such thing as only one ‘Answer’ in Ikebana.
 The answers can be as many as the number of people who make Ikebana.
 Sogetsu Ikebana means an Ikebana which can be made only by you.

-Each lesson within the 3&4 textbook curriculum proposes a theme to work with.
-What materials, vases, etc. you use is totally up to you.
+Lastly, level 5 is mastery.
+Once you complete level 5, you are able to teach Sogetsu ikebana to others.

 I’m excited to develop my practice and see where this goes!